The 'Living Wage' is a voluntary hourly wage rate that employers can choose to pay their staff.

 Find out about the 'living wage journey' that businesses in York have experienced, and the benefits of becoming a Living Wage employer.

-The Living Wage Foundation has more information about the benefits of becoming a Living Wage employer and the accreditation process.
+Submit a Living Wage Employer Enquiry to the Living Wage Foundation for more information about the benefits of becoming a Living Wage employer and the accreditation process.